NikhithaMara/AstroShop-DevOps-Project-for-an-Astronomy-E-Commerce-Platform/README.md

 * 🛠️ Since the microservices are developed using different languages Java, Python, and Go.
 I created customized Dockerfiles for each service based on their specific requirements.
 * This approach ensured all microservices are properly containerized and run smoothly in their respective environments.

+#### 🚀 Deployed E-commerce Application on EKS Using Terraform
+✅ Terraform Best Practices Followed:
+🔒 Remote state is stored securely in Amazon S3, with DynamoDB used for state locking to avoid concurrent operations.
+🚫 State files are not committed to GitHub, as they may contain sensitive information such as IPs, resource IDs, and secrets.
+🧑‍🤝‍🧑 Shared remote state enables team collaboration and prevents resource duplication or conflicts.
+🔐 AWS authentication is handled through the configured AWS CLI, ensuring secure and authorized access to AWS services.
+📁 A separate backend.tf file is used for backend configuration, improving readability and separation of concerns.

 #### 🎨 Design Questions I Got When I Started

 #### 🤔 Why choose microservice architecture over monolithic?